Sage-Bionetworks/portalsDocs/articles/annotation_and_query.md

 ## Annotations
 Annotations in Synapse are semi-structured metadata that can be added to entities - Projects, Folders, and Files.
-Annotations can be based on an existing ontology (controlled vocabulary such as the Gene Onotology (GO)), an agreed upon set of terms (e.g., describing the results of a sequencing pipeline), or completely free form (like a tag system).
-The annotations can be used to systematically describe groups of entities, which provides a way to search and discover entities in Synapse.
+Annotations can be based on an existing ontology (controlled vocabulary such as the Gene Onotology (GO)) (add link: http://geneontology.org), an agreed upon set of terms (e.g., describing the results of a sequencing pipeline), or be completely free form (like a tag system).
+These annotations can be used to systematically describe groups of entities, which provides a way to search and discover Synapse entities.
-In Synapse, annotations are simple key-value pairs: the key is the name of the annotation (generally the same across groups of entities) and the values change for each entity.

-As an example, let's say you have a collection of alignment files in the BAM file format from an RNASeq experiment, each representing a sample and replicate.
+Synapse annotations are structured as key-value pairs: the key is the name of the annotation group while the value provides specifics.
+An example; let's say you have a collection of alignment files in the BAM file format from an RNA sequencing experiment, each representing a sample and replicate.
 As is common, much of this information may be encoded in the file name (e.g., `Sample1_ConditionA.bam`).
 However, this makes it difficult to find specific groups of files, such as all replicates of `Sample1`.
 Adding this information as Synapse annotations enables a more complete description of the contents of the file and allows for discovery.

 Continuing this example, the annotations you may want to add are:

+* `assay = RNA-seq`
 * `fileType = bam`
-* `dataType = mRNA`
 * `sample = 1`
 * `condition = A`

-You may have dozens (or thousands) of these files, and each one should get a consistent set of annotations (they all have the same keys: `fileType`, `dataType`, `sample`, and `condition`.)

-If these `bam` files were part of a larger sample processing pipeline, you might have many of the same key-value pairs on different entities.
-For example, if the `bam` files were generated from `fastq` files, all annotations would be the same except for `fileType = fastq`.
-Now, you will be able to find all the files for a specific sample.
+All files you want to be able to search for should have a consistent set of annotations (ie, they should all have the same keys: `assay`, `fileType`, `sample`, and `condition`.)
+If these samples were part of a dataset with multiple assays, such as RNA-seq and ATAC-seq, you would annotate the file entities with either `assay = RNA-seq` or `assay = ATAC-seq`.
+Searching for the specific assay would therfore result in the assay specfic files

 <br/>